blockchainapis/docs/docs/tutorial/getting-started/how-to-use-the-api.md

 If you want a guide on how to get the pairs, you can follow this tutorial: [Get Blockchain Pairs](/docs/tutorial/pairs/get-blockchain-pairs)

 ### Blockchains

-Every API call requires you to specify on which blockchain the API call is targeted to.

 [Blockchain APIs](https://www.blockchainapis.io) supports multiple blockchains.
 So, for every request that you make, you need to specify on which blockchain the call have to be made.